To oven cook steak isn’t difficult, but it definitely needs attention and some TLC that it doesn’t need when you’re grilling it outside.

 - After they have seared, put your steaks onto a jelly roll pan or a cookie sheet.
 I like to wrap the pan in aluminum foil so nothing ruins my pans.
 I then pour whatever juice was in the stove top pan onto the meat.

 - You want to cook your meat until it reaches approximately 140 degrees.
 Be sure to flip the steaks every 2-3 minutes of cooking.
-How long your steaks need to cook is dependent on how thick they are.
+How long your steaks need to cook will depend on how thick they are.
 Usually my half inch steaks cook to my liking at around 15 minutes.
 After taking them out of the oven, make sure to let them rest for a few minutes before cutting and serving.

 More ways to enjoy Reesa’s recipes: